Waukegan, Illinois: Transportation

+Air

+Waukegan National Airport is certified for general aviation traffic and has a U.S. Customs facility, allowing for direct international flights.
+Commercial air service is available at other nearby airports such as Chicago-O'Hare International Airport, Chicago-Midway International Airport, and Milwaukee Mitchell International Airport.

+Marine

-Waukegan has a port district that operates the city harbor and regional airport.
+The Waukegan Port District operates the city harbor and regional airport.
 Waukegan Harbor has a recreational marina and an industrial port, which provides access for 90–100 large shipping vessels yearly.
 Companies with cargo facilities at the port include Gold Bond Building Products (capacity for 100,000 tons of gypsum), LaFarge Corp (12 cement silos), and St Mary's Cement Co (two cement silos).

-Waukegan National Airport is certified for general aviation traffic and has a U.S. Customs facility, allowing for direct international flights.

-Pace provides bus service on numerous routes throughout the city with a hub in downtown Waukegan.
-Separated from downtown by the Amstutz Expressway, the Waukegan station provides Metra commuter rail service along the Union Pacific North Line.
-Trains travel south to Ogilvie Transportation Center in Chicago and north to Kenosha, Wisconsin.